Recommendations & Conclusions

 We commend the Government’s efforts to improve co-ordination, particularly the establishment of the Subsea Infrastructure Response Group and Subsea Communications Cables Industry Group.
 We accept that changing governance structures for the sake of it is not helpful.
 Equally, however, there is evidence that improvements to oversight and co- ordination would …

-Government response.
 The government partially agreed, acknowledging the need for improved coordination but declining to expand the SIRG.
-Instead, it stated that it has established an Undersea Infrastructure Security (UIS) Oversight Board, chaired by the Cabinet Office, to provide a senior-level, cross-government …
+Instead, it stated that it has established an Undersea Infrastructure Security (UIS) Oversight Board, chaired by the Cabinet Office, to provide a senior-level, cross-government function for strategic direction and …

 Cabinet Office